Dr. Lucia Gonzales

 Emory University - Ph.D

 Rush University - MSN

-Lucia Gonzales is an Associate Professor of Nursing in the Hahn School of Nursing and Health Science.
-Dr. Gonzales completed a Doctor of Philosophy from Emory University, her major concentration was adult health nursing with a Certificate in Women’s Studies.
+Lucia Gonzales is an Associate Professor of Nursing in the Hahn School of Nursing and Health Science Betty and Bob Beyster Institute for Nursing Research, Advanced Practice and Simulation.
+Dr. Gonzales completed a Doctor of Philosophy from Emory University.
+Her major concentration was adult health nursing with a Certificate in Women’s Studies.
 Her dissertation research focused on role transitions and health outcomes of midlife woman following acute myocardial infarction.
 She received a Bachelor of Arts degree in Spanish with a minor in secondary education from Rosary College, Master of Science in Nursing degrees in Gerontology/ Geriatric Nurse Practitioner from Rush University, Masters of Business Administration from Bowling Green State University.
+Recently she graduated with her MSN in Adult/Gero/Family Nurse Practitioner from the University of San Diego.
 At the graduate level, Dr. Gonzales has taught leadership/professional issues and health theory at Emory and Kennesaw State Universities and research at Thomas Jefferson University.
 At the baccalaureate level, she taught leadership, professional nursing and contemporary issues and advanced clinical at Kennesaw State University and role/organizational transitions and logic and critical thinking at Clayton State College and University.
-Dr. Gonzales has greater than ten years experience as Director of Education in health systems and greater than ten years as chief nursing administrator.
+Dr. Gonzales has greater than ten years’ experience as Director of Education in health systems and greater than ten years as chief nursing administrator.
 She is an invited international speaker on transition and adult development topics and maintains a nursing practice as a transition planner for the midlife woman.

 For a detailed biosketch in PDF format, click here.